-Savill Garden – Day Trip from London is a hidden gem close to the Royal residence of Windsor Castle and a place less know about.
-With history dating back to the 1930’s the garden has been a favorite of the Royals.
+Savill Garden – Day Trip from London – is a hidden gem close to the Royal residence of Windsor Castle and a place less know about.
+With history dating back to the 1930’s the garden has been a favourite of the Royals.
 One of the best things to do in Richmond upon Thames.

 Designed and created by the master landscaper Sir Eric Savill it is an all season garden with flora from across the globe.

 About Savill Garden

 The garden has developed under the patronage of Kings and Queens and was created in the 1930s by Sir Eric Savill.

 The park’s ranger is the Duke of Edinburgh and the Royal’s have expressed much interest and keeping this park in the best shape.

 A fine example of their patronage is the Jubilee and Rose Garden that Her Majesty the Queen opened in 2010.

 Savill Garden is spread over 35 acres and is a collection of several smaller interconnecting gardens, with flower and fauna from across the world.
 There are distinct names for each garden such as the Hidden Gardens, Spring Wood, Summer Wood and the Winter Beds.